Processor

 Hints:

-Do not use this setting with the intel_pstate scaling driver, use CPU_MIN/MAX_PERF_ON_AC/BAT instead
+Do not use this setting with the intel_pstate driver in active mode, use CPU_MIN/MAX_PERF_ON_AC/BAT instead

 Min/max frequencies must always be specified for both modes i.e. AC and BAT